-- 1).
-Does the subject sound like one that I would like to study? - 2).
-Will I do well in the subject? - 3).
+1).
+Does the subject sound like one that I would like to study?

+2).
+Will I do well in the subject?

+3).
 Will the subjects support continued study in sixth form/college/apprenticeships and beyond?

-Parents/carers should use this booklet as a basis for having conversations with students to help guide them through the decision-making process and ensure that they are making the choices based on sound reasoning.
+Parents/carers should use this booklet as a basis for having conversations with students to help guide them through the decision-making process and ensure that they are making the choices on the basis of sound reasoning.